NVIDIA/aistore/docs/configuration.md

 > Please see [AIS command-line](command_line.md) for other command-line options and details.

-## Managing filesystems
+## Managing mountpaths

 Configuration option `fspaths` specifies the list of local directories where storage targets store objects.
-An `fspath` aka `mountpath` (both terms are used interchangeably) is, simply, a local directory serviced by a local filesystem.
+An `fspath` aka `mountpath` (both terms are used interchangeably) is a local directory serviced by a local filesystem.

-NOTE: there must be a 1-to-1 relationship between `fspath` and an underlying local filesystem.
+> There must be a 1-to-1 relationship between `fspath` and an underlying local filesystem.
 Note as well that this may be not the case for the development environments where multiple mountpaths are allowed to coexist within a single filesystem (e.g., tmpfs).

+> AIS [mountpath](./overview.md#terminology) is a single disk **or** a volume (a RAID) formatted with a local filesystem of choice, **and** a local directory that AIS utilizes to store user data and AIS metadata.
+A mountpath can be disabled and (re)enabled, automatically or administratively, at any point during runtime.
+In a given cluster, a total number of mountpaths would normally compute as a direct product of (number of storage targets) x (number of disks in each target).

 AIStore [HTTP API](/docs/http_api.md) makes it possible to list, add, remove, enable, and disable a `fspath` (and, therefore, the corresponding local filesystem) at runtime.
 Filesystem's health checker (FSHC) monitors the health of all local filesystems: a filesystem that "accumulates" I/O errors will be disabled and taken out, as far as the AIStore built-in mechanism of object distribution.
 For further details about FSHC, please refer to [FSHC readme](/health/fshc.md).